KevanMacGee/HTML-Pom/README.md

 This is a work in progress.
 I am building a pomodoro timer and only using AI, I'm not hand writing any of the code.
 It's not exactly vibe coding because I am watching the diffs, suggesting different ways of doing things, correcting it if I don't like the direction, etc. I am also bouncing changes off other AI models rather than just accepting them blindly.
-(Also, I seem to be working on it for 15 minutes at a time, once or twice a week.)
+(Also, I seem to be working on it for 15 minutes at a time, once or twice a month.)

 ##### Version 0.4